 One type of mail ad presents natively as the top email in a user’s inbox, like this Discover Card ad:

 When the user clicks the ad, it displays in the Mail message pane, just like any other email.
-It can then be opened for a potential conversion, saved to the user’s inbox, or closed without taking any action.

 If users open the Discover Card mail ad above, they see this credit card post-click landing page: